Family seeks prayers for Clarksville minister hospitalized with COVID-19

 Swinton went to the doctor early last week after starting to feel ill.
 A test for influenza A came back negative, said Sam, and the doctor didn’t test for COVID-19 because there weren’t enough symptoms.

-On Thursday, Swinton "tried to get up off of his recliner and fainted," said Sam.
-His mom called 911 and Swinton was rushed to the hospital.
+On Thursday, Swinton “tried to get up off of his recliner and fainted,” said Sam.
+The family called 911 and Swinton was rushed to the hospital.

 Within days, “they had him on a paralytic (medication) because he was fighting the ventilator, he was trying to breathe over it,” said Sam.